2019–20 Colorado drone sightings

-The 2019–20 Colorado drone sightings were a series of widely sighted possible unidentified drones observed in the skies of northeastern Colorado and western Nebraska between December 2019 and January 2020.
+The 2019–20 Colorado drone sightings were a series of widely sighted unidentified drones observed in the skies of northeastern Colorado and western Nebraska between December 2019 and January 2020.
 According to witness reports, the drones flew in grid formations in groups of up to 19 and were visible at night between 6 and 10 pm.
 The Federal Aviation Administration (FAA), FBI, and local law enforcement investigated the sightings, but have not yet determined the operator of the drones.
 Flying drones at night without a waiver from the FAA is a violation of federal law.

 Overview

 Observations of mysterious drones spotted in northeastern Colorado and western Nebraska were first reported in December 2019.
 The drones were described as having blinking lights and a wingspan of about 6 ft.
 According to the Denver Post, the drones flew in groups of six to 10 and were usually seen between 7 and 10 pm.
 The sheriff of Phillips County, Colorado described the formation as "a grid search" and stated that the size and number of drones makes it unlikely that they are being operated by hobbyists.
 One witness in Palisade, Nebraska counted 19 drones at one time, some hovering and others flying in formations in small groups.
 The drones fly at an altitude between 200–500 ft.

 Sheriffs in the affected counties stated that the drones did not appear to be "malicious" and are not violating local laws, although the sheriff of Morgan County, Colorado said the situation is "very unnerving for our citizens."
 Flying a drone at night without a waiver from the Federal Aviation Administration (FAA) is illegal.
 Drone pilots also require waivers from the FAA to fly long distances, in coordinated formations, or at altitudes higher than 400 ft.
 The FAA checked with drone companies and unmanned aircraft test sites in the area, and has confirmed that none of them are operating the drones.

 An interagency meeting was held in Brush, Colorado on January 6, 2020, involving more than 70 federal, state, and local agencies, including the Federal Bureau of Investigation, U.S. Air Force, FAA, and state and local law enforcement to discuss the sightings.
 Following the meeting local law enforcement was briefly engaged in a search for an unspecified "command vehicle", which was not found before the lookout was rescinded.
 The Colorado Division of Fire Prevention and Control also used a Pilatus PC-12 multi-mission aircraft in an effort to locate the drones in early January.

 Sightings had tapered off by the end of January, and the Colorado Department of Public Safety ended active investigation around the same time.
 The department issued a report concluding that the majority of sightings were attributable to planets, stars, commercial aircraft, and hobbyist drones.